 Place oily sides of tortillas together and coat each of the tortillas other side then heat until slightly cooked.

 I like to heat the tortillas this way because it slightly cooks the insides and allows you to cook the outside as little or as much as you like.

 Flip tortillas so uncooked sides are on the outside.

 Take one tortilla out for a minute and put cheese on half of the cooked side, add poblano peppers and cilantro then fold.
 Repeat with the other tortilla.

 You can add more cilantro and poblano if you like.

 Poblano Peppers are extremely high in vitamin C; just one pepper has 95% of your daily value.
-They are great for your immune system; poblanos help reduce inflammation like in arthritis and asthma.
-They contain lycopene (a powerful antioxidant, giving many fruits and vegetables their color, especially tomatoes), which is great for the prevention of cancers in the bladder, prostate, cervix and pancreas.
-They are also helpful with increasing oxygen so the body can burn more calories 20 minutes after eating peppers.
+They are great for your immune system and help to reduce inflammation like in arthritis and asthma.
+They are also helpful with the increase of oxygen helping the body to burn more calories 20 minutes after eating peppers.
 They are full of vitamin A, vitamin K, and potassium.